-In compliance with Resolution 6 passed in 2010 by the 16th General Assembly of the International Mathematical Union, Bangalore, India, IMU proudly announces that the Mathematics in Emerging Nations: Achievements and Opportunities (MENAO) event will be held on August 12, 2014 in Seoul, Korea, the day before the opening of ICM 2014.
+In compliance with Resolution 6 passed in 2010 by the 16th General Assembly of the International Mathematical Union, Bangalore, India, IMU proudly announces that the Mathematics in Emerging Nations: Achievements and Opportunities (MENAO) symposium will be held on August 12, 2014 in Seoul, Korea, the day before the opening of ICM 2014.

-The MENAO event will feature personal stories from a variety of mathematicians, country-specific development stories – both from the perspective of mathematicians in developing countries and from the perspective of their international partners – as well as an insight into the state of mathematics in Korea and its influence on economic development.
+The MENAO symposium will feature personal stories from a variety of mathematicians, country-specific development stories – both from the perspective of mathematicians in developing countries and from the perspective of their international partners – as well as an insight into the state of mathematics in Korea and its influence on economic development.